Propolisa/Seven/README.md

 ![Seven's visage](/branding/seven_thumb_128.png)

 ## 🍉 About
-Seven is a semi-intelligent AI chatbot built with [DialogFlow](dialogflow.cloud.google.com/) and [Node.js](https://nodejs.org/), whose purpose is to make Hack The Box (hackthebox.eu/) achievement data accessible from Discord.
+Seven is a semi-intelligent AI chatbot built with [DialogFlow](dialogflow.cloud.google.com/) and [Node.js](https://nodejs.org/), whose purpose is to make Hack The Box (hackthebox.eu/) achievement data accessible and convenient within team Discord channels.

 ## 🦾 Capabilities
 Seven can provide information about